susztaklab/SISKA/README.md

 -> https://susztaklab.com/SISKA/ and select your species and gene of interest (beta).

 -> https://susztaklab.com/rhge/ to compare gene expression coordination of cellular functions between rodent models and human diseases (beta).

--> https://github.com/kloetzerka/CellSpectra to learn about our R package CellSpectra

 ## Input datasets